 Despite being a consistently efficient shooter from deep, Konchar hasn’t necessarily been a consistently willing three-point shooter.
 He was relatively passive and hesitant to force up too many looks from behind the arc as a freshman and sophomore.
 He doubled his 3PA’s between his sophomore and junior seasons (2.6 to 5.2), but this number slightly tapered back down as a senior.
 Given his 63.5% 2P% this season, this isn’t necessarily a poor decision from an opportunity cost perspective within the context of Summit League competition, however, his shot mix will likely need to shift a bit more in favor of three-point looks as a future pro.

 Konchar’s four year string of across-the-board production at consistently high levels of efficiency leaves little room for nitpicking his game.
 The formerly scrawny, under recruited kid from the Chicago suburbs has blossomed into one of the most individually accomplished, well-rounded players in college basketball.

 Coach Coffman has confirmed that 17+ NBA teams have reached out to him as a part of their due diligence on Konchar’s prospect evaluation.
 This NBA interest has been realized in the form of being the first confirmed invitation to the Portsmouth Invitational Tournament, a 64-player seniors-only prospect showcase taking place from April 17-20 in Virginia.
 This stage will give Konchar a chance to play alongside and against a variety of proven high-major players in front of a smorgasbord of professional scouts.

-Konchar has a chance of writing another chapter in his underdog story by contending for an NBA two-way contract or starting a new adventure as a high-caliber overseas player.
+Konchar has a chance of writing another chapter in his underdog story by contending for an NBA two-way contract and eventually working his way toward a guaranteed NBA deal.